My Coaching Plan:

 But when you’re working remotely?
 That visibility is greatly reduced.

-In some ways, that positive.
+In some ways, that is positive.
 It means your manager isn’t constantly peeking over your shoulder.
 However, it can also inspire a lot of doubt and insecurity.
 Will your supervisor have visibility into the hard work you’re doing, or will it slip by unnoticed?
 Will you still be seen as valued and necessary in your position, or will the old “out of sight out of mind” sentiment creep up?

 How can you prioritize work-life balance when working remotely?